xou816/spot/README.md

 ```

 This will install a `.desktop` file among other things, and the spot executable will be put in `.local/bin` (you might want to add it to your path).

+To build an optimized release build, use `-Dbuildtype=release` instead.

+### Debugging

+Spot uses [isahc](https://github.com/sagebind/isahc), which uses libcurl, therefore you can set the `https_proxy` env variable to help with debugging.
+In debug mode, Spot skips SSL certificate verification.